ionutpi/wfprod/README.md

 # Wind farm production analysis

+The purpose of this repository is to explore different approaches for modeling time series data on wind farm energy production.

 I created 3 main pieces of code: a Jupyter notebook, a Python file for the estimator class and a pytest test file.

 1. The notebook called *Wind farm production forecast* contains the initial data exploration, data preparation, model selection and performance assessment parts.